 Juayua is a small village on the Ruta de las Flores in El Salvador,

-a popular tourist route consisting of several small villages in the cool highlands of the Northwestern edge of the country.
+a popular tourist route consisting of several small villages in the cool highlands of the country.
 The main draw to the village for most backpackers are the hikes to surrounding waterfalls in the area.
-Aside from that however, our reason for visiting was much more specific.
+Aside from that, however, our reason for visiting was much more specific.
 Every weekend of the year, this town celebrates La Feria Gastronomica: the Juayua Food Festival!

 The Weekly Juayua Food Festival